Scotland, the first country where menstrual products are free

 “We hear from many mothers who go without their period protection so they can feed their children and use things like newspaper stuffed in socks or bread…because they are cheaper than tampons and pads.”

-Nicholson added that Scotland becoming the first country in the world to offer free period products is a “really huge” milestone.
+Nicholson added that Scotland becomes the first country in the world to offer free menstrual products it’s a “really huge” milestone.

 For its part, in Latin America, the furthest step that has been taken in this regard took place in Colombia, where the consumption tax on tampons and sanitary napkins was removed.